nink/NINK/README.md

 # ⌨️ NINK – Next INteractive Keyboard

-**NINK** (Next INteractive Keyboard) is a fully dynamic, full-color, touch-enabled keyboard powered by programable interactive keyboard.
+**NINK** (Next INteractive Keyboard) is a fully dynamic, full-color, touch-enabled keyboard powered by programable interface.
 It reimagines human–computer interaction by replacing traditional mechanical keycaps with a transparent, capacitive overlay above a full-screen display.

 Originally conceived for retro emulation, NINK now supports a broad range of applications: productivity, gaming, AI-driven interaction, accessibility, and programmable control panels.